google/comprehensive-rust/src/structs/struct-construction.md

 # Construction

-Unlike in C++ or Java, there is no "constructor" in rust for structs, all construction is done using struct construction syntax.
+Unlike in C++ or Java, there is no "constructor" in Rust for structs, all construction is done using struct construction syntax.

 It is convention, however, to either implement the `Default` trait, or create a